-Normally, I like to use three ‘layers’ of cake per cake ‘tier.
+Normally, I like to use three ‘layers’ of cake per cake ‘tier’.
 I think it just looks better since it makes that tier look a little taller.
-Some people just use two layers of cake with a layer of filling between them for one tier, but I like the taller look.
+Some people just use two layers of cake with a layer of filling between them, but personally, I like the taller look.

 Ok, let’s get to the different types of decorated cakes.